 Daughters of Violence

-Issue 2 of our zine Daughters of Violence is available for pre-sale beginning Wednesday, November 1.
+Issue 2 of our zine Daughters of Violence is available for sale!
 The theme for issue 2 is food.
 Food connects us to our ancestors, nourishes us, transforms our emotions, shapes our identities and helps us forge social connections.
 Food is what our mothers and grandmothers cooked for us when we were sick.
 It is what we violently pushed away when we were anxious, stressed, insecure.
 It is what those white girls in our class made fun of us for, when our school lunch just smelled a little too different from theirs.
 It is what too many communities of color and low income communities lack access to.
 It is a traditional knowledge that tribal communities are fighting to revitalize.
 It is often the only thing that connects us to the people and lands we come from when we cannot speak the language because of forced assimilation of our migrant foremothers.
 It is what empowered immigrants of color to start businesses when they were shut out of unions.
 It is what white people exploit when they “fuse” our hip food with another hip brown food.
 Our food is our history, family, trauma, power and hope.